-Excise taxes are payable on each discrete unit of cannabis sold either for the adult recreational market or to medical patients, however this does not apply to cannabis sold to other Licensed Producers.
-Excise taxes as a percentage of gross revenue have decreased in 2022 to 8% as compared to 9% in 2021.
+Excise taxes are payable on each discrete unit of cannabis sold either for the adult recreational market however this does not apply to cannabis sold to other Licensed Producers.
+Excise taxes as a percentage of gross revenue remained at 9%, which is consistent with the prior year.
 The calculation of excise tax varies between provinces, type of product and potency.
 Excise tax as a percentage of sales has decreased as the percentage of total revenues made up by edible products, in particular CBD products, has increased.